 This is especially true of smart and energetic breeds like the Aussie.
-Without realizing it owners have slowly been ceding power to their dog since they were a puppy.
+Without realizing it owners have slowly been ceding leadership to their dog since they were a puppy.
 Often serious behavior problems including embarrassing public displays and dangerous levels of aggression arise.

 There are many training techniques that claim to be the most effective but the truth is that many of them just don't work.
-Using force or fear is never a healthy way to teach behaviors and even using clickers or food bribes isn't always ideal.
+Using force or fear is never a healthy way to teach wanted behaviors and even using clickers or food bribes isn't always ideal.
 Fortunately, there is another approach that you can take which has had proven results time and again, resulting in thousands of well behaved and contented pups.